For those looking for a sticky notes app for Ubuntu, indicator-stickynotes is a GTK3 app that works on Gnome, Unity, KDE, and Xfce.

 Though it is almost 10 years old, the software developer still maintains the packages for the latest Ubuntu releases.

-Install Sticky Note Indicator:
+Install Sticky Note Indicator in Ubuntu:

 The official Ubuntu PPA maintains the latest packages for Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 21.10, and even the next Ubuntu 22.04.

 Firstly, press Ctrl+Alt+T on keyboard to open terminal.
 When it opens, run command to add the PPA

 Type user password when it asks while no visual feedback, and hit Enter to continue.

 Next, refresh the system package cache via command: